infectedByCode/news-site/README.md

  });
 ```

-To run the util test run `npm run test-app`
+To run the app test run `npm run test-app`

 ## License